Atmospheric Absorption & Transmission

 - Water Vapor (H2O): Very strong absorber in 5.5-7.0 μm range and > 27 μm.
 Note that water vapor in the atmosphere is also variable in time and space.
 This means absorption rates may vary depending on the location and the time of day and year.

-- Carbon Dioxide (CO2) : Primarily absorbs in the mid and far (thermal infrared) infrared portions of the spectrum
+- Carbon Dioxide (CO2) : Primarily absorbs radiation in the mid and far (thermal infrared) infrared portions of the spectrum

 - Ozone (O3) : Absorbs strongly in the UV portion of the spectrum (very short wavelengths) and is responsible for protecting us from damaging radiation that causes skin cancer.

 Some types of electromagnetic radiation easily pass through the atmosphere, while other types do not.
 The ability of the atmosphere to allow radiation to pass through it is referred to as its transmissivity, and varies with the wavelength of the radiation.
 The gases that comprise our atmosphere absorb radiation in certain wavelengths while allowing radiation with differing wavelengths to pass through.
 In contrast to the absorption bands, there are areas of the electromagnetic spectrum where the atmosphere is essentially transparent (with minimal to no absorption of radiation) to specific wavelengths.
-These regions or wavelengths are known as "atmospheric windows" since they allow the radiation to pass through the atmosphere to Earth's surface.
+These regions of the spectrum or wavelengths are known as "atmospheric windows" since they allow the radiation to pass through the atmosphere to Earth's surface.
 For example visible light and radio waves can pass relatively freely through the atmosphere, while X-Rays can not.

 It is always important to keep atmospheric windows in mind when designing and selecting senors for remote sensing applications.
-Most remote sensing instruments on aircraft or satellite platforms operate in one or more of these windows.
+Most remote sensing instruments on aircraft or satellite platforms operate in one or more of these atmospheric windows.